MrHDR/JoeyJoebags/KiCad/readme.md

 # Joey Gen 3 Replacement PCB

-**Please note that these are only meant as replacements to fix broken devices, No support or bill of materials will be provided**
+**Please note that these are only meant as replacements to fix broken devices for users that bought a joey gen3 from BennVenn, No support or bill of materials will be provided**

 ## Images